 4. Annotate the visuals

 The main focus of a reference guide is to put visuals, in most cases screenshots.
-They are considered to be truly useful elements, because the best way to explain product interface is to show it.
-As it was already mentioned, reference guides tend to be detailed, so visuals are also expected to contain as many details as possible.
-That is why you have to spend some time annotating your screenshots and afterwards complement them with short and up-to-a-point descriptions.
+They are considered to be truly useful elements since the best way to explain the product interface is to show it.
+As it has been already mentioned, reference guides tend to be detailed, so visuals are also expected to contain as many details as possible.
+That is why you have to spend some time annotating your screenshots and afterward complement them with short and up-to-a-point descriptions.

 A great solution would be to use a specific screenshot capturing tool to save time and complete the task effectively.
-One example is StepShot.
-As it is demonstrated on the image above, you may first take a set of screenshots and afterwards annotate them using a wide range of editing tools.
+One example is StepShot Guides.
+The main advantage of StepShot Guides within the framework of reference guides creation isn’t even it’s automatic process capturing but an advanced built-in image editor.
+You can add and customize different shapes, lines, arrows, text boxes, highlighting, etc., as well as crop screenshot and grab the text on it with OCR – make use of a free PRO trial to see if it works for you.
+As it is demonstrated on the images below, you may first take a set of screenshots and then annotate them using a wide range of editing tools.
 As a result, you will get a reference guide consisting of separate reference cards on various subjects.

 5. Be accurate